SupertigerDev/better-in-game-chat/README.md

 # Better In-Game Chat Overlay
 Game chat systems suck.
 This overlay fixes that.
 It's a simple, modern and free chat system overlay for games.
 Inspired by the game that currently has the best chat system in the world, Overwatch.

 NOTE: this overlay is 10% finished and is in WIP.
-It currently only works with Valorant.

 ![Example](/preview.png)